Cwood40/Cwood40.GetHub.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### About

+My name is Christopher Wood and I am currently a student at NorthWest Vista Collage.
+I am 25 years old and I am currently studying to be a game designer.
+My ultimate goal is to become a lead designer at a AAA company.

+### Contact me

+E-mail: cwood40@student.alamo.edu

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for